The Bars of the Cage Were Always Invisible (On Reincarnation, Death, Spiritual Growth)

 The compassionate answer is that they do not want people to suffer.
 This is sometimes true.
 But it is incomplete, and the incompleteness is telling.
 Because institutions do not, in general, work equally hard to end suffering itself.
 They work hard to end the response to suffering that exits the system.

 The dead cannot be taxed.
 They cannot be converted.
 They cannot be controlled, guided, or made dependent.
 They do not need salvation, and therefore cannot be sold it.
-The jurisdiction of every earthly authority — religious, political, social — is confined entirely to the living.
+The jurisdiction of every earthly authority — religious, political, social — is confined entirely to the living (material plane).
 The moment a person leaves the dimension of physical existence, every power structure that claimed authority over them becomes instantly, completely irrelevant.

 They cannot control the dead.
 And so they have spent millennia making the living afraid to die.